Master of Arts in Digital Studies

 In the Autumn Quarter, students take three required core courses in Digital Studies (DIGS):

-• DIGS 30002: Data Analysis I: Introduction to Statistics (using Python and Jupyter Notebook)
+• DIGS 30002, Data Analysis I: Introduction to Statistics

 Winter Quarter